 Optometric Vision Therapy and Orthoptics (Eye Exercises).
 Services related to optometric vision therapy and orthoptics (eye exercises) are excluded.

 Professional Services for Evaluation, Fitting, and Follow-Up Care for Contact Lenses.
-This exclusion does not apply to Services that are covered under "Pediatric Vision Services" or "Vision Hardware and Optical Services" in the "Benefits" section.
+This exclusion does not apply to Services that are covered under "Pediatric Vision Services" in the "Benefits" section.